tamberg/library/README.md

 - Use GitHub features

 ## Entities
-- Item — a thing to be borrowed by users and lent by admins, respectively (a file in this repository)
+- Item — a thing to be borrowed by users and lent by admins, respectively (a file in this GitHub repository)
-- Topic — to group items (a hierarchical directory, or a file with links to redirect, in this repository)
+- Topic — to group items (a hierarchical directory, or a file with links to redirect, in this GitHub repository)
-- Search — to find items by group or item name (a search for a full or partial directory or file name)
+- Search — to find items by group or item name (a GitHub search for a full or partial directory or file name)
-- Request — to borrow this item for n weeks (a new issue with the item name, user and timestamp)
+- Request — to borrow this item for n weeks (a new GitHub issue with the item name, user and timestamp)
-- Availability check — to list requests for this item (the list of open issues filtered by the item name)
+- Availability check — to list requests for this item (the list of open GitHub issues filtered by the item name)
 - User — who borrows items (a GitHub user with the right to search and read files, open new issues)
 - Admin — who lends items (a GitHub user with the right to edit, add new files, label and close issues)
-- Tag — for `ready`, `out`, `due`, `late`, `lost` or `closed` requests (by labeling or closing an issue)
+- Tag — for `ready`, `out`, `due`, `late`, `lost` or `closed` requests (by labeling or closing a GitHub issue)

 ## Use cases
 ### Find an item